-Our first graders visit West Side and Lloyd Harbor Schools in June for the very same reasons.
+Our first graders visit West Side and Lloyd Harbor Schools in June.
 They ride a "big bus" to their new schools where they have a tour and spend time in the second grade classrooms.
-Our first grade teachers are very skilled at helping the children feel comfortable about moving on to second grade.
-They answer their questions about each of the schools and assure them that they are ready to "move up."
-The teachers acknowledge that the children may be sad that some of their friends will be attending a different school and reassure them that they will continue to have good friends in their new schools.
-Parents often help their children maintain "across town" friendships through play dates and of course, all of the children will be together again in seventh grade.
 Parents of current first graders receive an invitation to attend an Orientation Meeting at Lloyd Harbor and West Side Schools in May.